openactive/OpenActive.Server.NET/CONTRIBUTING.md

 ## Test Suite

-[**OpenActive Test Suite**](https://github.com/openactive/openactive-test-suite) is a suite of tests that can verify the conformance of an Open Booking API implementation, such as the **reference implementation** contained within this project, [BookingSystem.AspNetCore](./Examples/BookingSystem.AspNetCore/).
+[**OpenActive Test Suite**](https://github.com/openactive/openactive-test-suite) is a suite of tests that can verify the conformance of an Open Booking API implementation, such as the **reference implementation** ([BookingSystem.AspNetCore](./Examples/BookingSystem.AspNetCore/)) contained within this project.
 OpenActive.Server.NET's CI checks that Test Suite passes for its reference implementation.

 ## Pull Request Process